I Believe in the Value of

 Jill Smith

-VP of Operations | she/her
+Sr. Director of Operations & Admin | she/her

 "At some point, someone decided that this hyper-capitalist society is how our society should operate, despite its harm to the masses.
 Although it should be a choice to disconnect from a culture that values commerce over community, doing so would mean embracing a level of disenfranchisement that most people are not comfortable with.
 Before people can make the choice to disengage with dignity, we must create a society that allows community members to live a life that aligns with their own values without sacrificing basic needs and freedoms.
 We can do this in a variety of ways, including separating the acquirement of basic needs from capitalist ventures.
 People should not be able to capitalize on another person’s need to survive."